 Dr Simpson is an expert in comparative European politics, Brexit, political behaviour and public opinion.
 Her research covers how attitudes to inequality are linked to attitudes to European integration as well as the link between public attitudes to inequality and public attitudes to the EU in the context of economic crisis.

-She is an Elected Executive Member and Trustee of the Academic Association for Contemporary European Studies (UACES) and Board Member of the Manchester Jean Monnet Centre of Excellence (JMCE) and Series Editor (along with Prof. Dimitris Papadimitriou and Dr Paul Tobin) of the European Policy Research Unit (EPRU) Series published by Manchester University Press.
+She is an Elected Executive Member and Trustee of the Academic Association for Contemporary European Studies (UACES), Board Member of the Manchester Jean Monnet Centre of Excellence (JMCE) and Series Editor (along with Prof. Dimitris Papadimitriou and Dr Paul Tobin) of the European Policy Research Unit (EPRU) Series published by Manchester University Press.